AcidJunkie303/TSqlScriptAnalyzer/README.md

 - invoked stored procedure or function not found

 ### Other

-- create smart settings implementation so IDiagnosticSettingsProvider is not used anymore.
-Instead rely on IRawSettings<out TSettings> and the type constraints to make it dynamic.
+- Create smart settings implementation so IDiagnosticSettingsProvider is not used anymore.
+Instead, rely on IRawSettings<out TSettings> and the type constraints to make it dynamic.

 ### Resiliency / Robustness